-The shrine to Bullseye with quotes from Sid Waddell (pictured below) has sadly been painted over.
+The shrine to Bullseye (below) with quotes from Sid Waddell was painted over some time ago.

 Bullseye’s Jim Bowen, previous resident of the darts room.